AccelByte/chat-filter-grpc-plugin-server-python/README.md

 ## Overview

 This repository contains a `sample chat filter gRPC server app` written in `Python`.
-It provides a simple custom chat filtering function for chat service in AccelByte Gaming Services.
+It provides a simple custom chat filtering function for chat service in `AccelByte Gaming Services`.
 It will filter certain words in chat which have been listed to be filtered.

 This sample app also shows how this `gRPC server` can be instrumented for better observability.
 It is configured by default to send metrics, traces, and logs to the observability `dependency services` in [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies).